BOARD OF GOVERNORS AWARDS

-The Public Service Award was created in 2007 to encourage, identify, recognize, and reward public service by faculty of the University.
+The Public Service Award, presented annually, was created in 2007 to encourage, identify, recognize, and reward public service by faculty of the University.
 Faculty of any of the 17 institutions of the University of North Carolina are eligible.
 At its August 2013 meeting, the Board of Governors unanimously approved a resolution to rename the award after Governor James E. Holshouser, Jr.

-The Gardner Award, first presented in 1949, is given to that member of the faculty of the Consolidated University of North Carolina, who, during the current scholastic year, has made the greatest contribution to the welfare of the human race.
-The term ‘faculty’ embraces persons, including instructors, engaged in teaching in any unit, institution or branch of service of the Consolidated University of North Carolina.
+The Gardner Award, first presented in 1949, is given annually to a member of the faculty of the University of North Carolina System, who, during the current scholastic year, has made “the greatest contribution to the welfare of the human race.”